vivekcharu/Superlearner-Hepatology-2024/README.md

 This repository contains code to reproduce the results presented in the paper

-> **Charu V, Liang JW, Mannalithara A, Kwong A, Tian, Lu, and Kim, RW.
+> **Charu V, Liang JW, Mannalithara A, Kwong A, Tian, Lu, and Kim, WR.
 Benchmarking clinical risk prediction algorithms with ensemble machine learning: An illustration of the superlearner algorithm for the non-invasive diagnosis of liver fibrosis in non-alcoholic fatty liver disease.
 2024.**

 Original repo with commit history can be found [here](https://github.com/janewliang/NAFLD_superlearner).